A patient journey for inflammatory bowel disease

 - Colonoscopy - a very thin flexible tube (an endoscope) is inserted into the back passage (rectum).
 The endoscope has a light and camera on the end and images are sent to a screen.
 These can show the level of inflammation and how far the inflammation extends.
-The endoscope can also be fitted with tools which allow for a tissue sample to be collected (known as a biopsy).
+The endoscope can also be fitted with tools that allow for a tissue sample to be collected (known as a biopsy).
 This can then be checked under a microscope for cell changes.

 - Magnetic Resonance Enterography (MRE) and Computerised Tomography Enterography/Enterocyclis (CTE) scans - these scans are used to get a better look at the small intestine where Crohn’s Disease is suspected.
-You will first be asked to drink a harmless liquid called a contrast agent (enterography) or the contrast agent may be given through a tube which is inserted into your nose and leads to your small intestine.
+You will first be asked to drink a harmless liquid called a contrast agent (enterography) or the contrast agent may be given through a tube that is inserted into your nose and leads to your small intestine.
 During an MRE scan, magnetic fields and radio waves are used to produce a detailed image of your intestine.
-A CTE scan uses several x-ray images which are put together to form a similarly detailed image.
+A CTE scan uses several x-ray images that are put together to form a similarly detailed image.
 Your doctor will decide which form of imaging is most suitable for you.

 - Wireless capsule technology - A small camera has been designed which contains a colour camera, light source and battery.
 It is taken orally (by mouth) and is about the size of a large vitamin pill.
-The camera records images of your digestive tract by taking 2 images every second for 8 hours (approximately).
+The camera records images of your digestive tract by taking two images every second for eight hours (approximately).
 These images are transmitted to a small recorder which you will wear around your waist for the duration of the test.
-As this is a relatively new test it may not be available in your area, your consultant will be able to discuss other options with you.
+As this is a relatively new test it may not be available in your area; your consultant will be able to discuss other options with you.